LI-Mingzhi/BedBreaker/README.md

 A format converter that converts multiple formats to the BED format.
 Currently supported input format are outputs from: BreakDancer and XHMM.

-Usage: python BedBreaker /path/to/inputFile /path/to/outputFile
+Usage: python BedBreaker /path/to/inputFile /path/to/outputFile inputType -minScore INT

-where inputFile is an output from BreakDancer and the output is a BED (.bed) file.
+where inputType is either bd (BreakDancer output) or xhmm (XHMM output)

-Just load the BED file into e.g. IGV and visualize the results from BreakDancer!
+Then load the BED file into e.g. IGV and visualize the results!